CmrCrabs/NEA/paperwork.typ

     ]
   ) <ocean5>
 == Evaluation Against Criteria
 I believe I have achieved, to at least some degree, every metric set out in the success criteria @criteria.
-I Do believe that the camera controller can be improved by adding momentum and a cursor lock, as well as the logic related to camera movement during color selection in the UI.
+I do believe that the camera controller can be improved by adding momentum and a cursor lock, as well as the logic related to camera movement during color selection in the UI.
 I believe that the overall simulation works as intended, and that the PBR Renderer has achieved the goal of looking "physically based".

+#pagebreak()
 == Client Feedback
+"This simulation is a very accurate representation of how the real world would behave.
+The simulation shown across different weather conditions is a nice touch gives me confidence in this programs ability to meet my needs.
+One thing that I could see being better is colour control.
+Right now, despite the ocean having different shades, the colours feel muted across the entire scene.
+Better dynamic range and contrast between the ocean and the skybox would bring this to the next level."

 == Tester Feedback
-Overall testers found the ocean to be visually pleasing and that it looked fairly physically based.Below is some feedback from a few testers:
+Overall testers found the ocean to be visually pleasing and that it looked fairly physically based.
+Below is some feedback from a few testers:
 - "The colors of the ocean work well and really show the detail of the waves"
 - "The realistic visuals and intuitive camera controls result in an overall pleasant viewer experience - I really like how I can choose how rough the waves look, it makes it fun and interactive"
 - "The simulation and rendering are incredibly realistic, and the ability to modify the parameters in real time is very cool.
 One feature I feel was missing is the ability to change skybox images at runtime, or perhaps using dynamically generated sky colours."